jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-api.md

 The simplest way to create a `Setting` object is to use the method `Setting.newInstanceWithParsedValue(String, String)`.
 The first `String` parameter would be the name of the setting.
-The second `String` parameter would be the parsable value of the setting.
+The second `String` parameter would be the value of the setting to be parsed.

 Server API example: